-The EU Commission issued guidelines, on 25 March 2020, ahead of the application of the EU Screening Regulation in which it had called upon the Member States that already have an existing screening mechanism in place to make full use of tools available to them under EU and national law to prevent capital flows from non-EU countries that could undermine Europe's security or public order.
+The EU Commission issued guidelines, on 25 March 2020, ahead of the application of the EU Screening Regulation in which it called upon the Member States that already have an existing screening mechanism in place to make full use of tools available to them under EU and national law to prevent capital flows from non-EU countries that could undermine Europe's security or public order.
 The EU Commission had also called on the remaining Member States to set up a fully fledged screening mechanism.

-As per the 11 March 2020 - i.e. 5 months after the deadline for implementation of the FDI Regulation, 19 Member States are reported to have screening mechanisms in place, with a further 4 Member States considering measures and 5 with no FDI regimes.
+As per 14 July 2021 - i.e., 9 months after the deadline for implementation of the FDI Regulation, 19 Member States are reported to have screening mechanisms in place, with a further 3 Member States considering measures and 5 with no FDI regimes.
+On the basis of the derogation provided under Article 127(7)(b) of the EU-UK Withdrawal Agreement, the United Kingdom will not participate in the co-operation mechanism.